Carrie Underwood Jokes About Tying Her Husband Up To Get Through Lockdown

 “Yeah im thinking the same thing here rofl,” another Instagram user wrote.

-But this isn’t the only time recently Carrie and Kim have joked about their husbands on social media.
+But this isn’t the only time Carrie and Kim have joked about their husbands on social media.

 Last month, Carrie had a very important toilet question for the actress when she shared a sweet tribute to celebrate her and Brad’s 17th wedding anniversary.

-The two sets of couples have notably been close friends for years after Carrie and Brad grew close as co-hosts of the CMA Awards, which they joined forces to present for more than a decade prior to last year’s show.
+The two sets of couples have notably been good friends for years after Carrie and Brad grew close as co-hosts of the CMA Awards, which they joined forces to present for more than a decade prior to last year’s show.